 Architecture includes building construction, urban planning, cultural heritage, spatial planning and transport planning with the aim of sustainable development of the society.
 The research team sees architecture as constructive, economical, practical and functional design integrated with the aesthetic, harmonious, and symbolic dimensions.
 It also includes the relationship between people, nature, history and built environment in different levels of society.

 We investigate and develop innovative proposals on how planning processes further can be developed, how the urban and built environments, and buildings can be designed to better meet the needs and demands, due to large variations in seasonal climate and future climate change.
 This puts special demands on how the buildings, urban structures, and traffic systems are designed, and how they are integrated.
 Also how the buildings are located and designed, and how to enrich the living environment both indoors and outdoors for a long winter season.
 Our research in traffic including road safety, accessibility and security in urban areas for pedestrians and cyclists, especially for the weakest road user groups: children, adolescents, elderly.
-Physical measures in the traffic environment is also studied.
+Traffic planning and physical measures in the traffic environment is also studied.

 Nutrient cycling and issues related to thermal effects of water and wastewater systems are essential, as are application in the society of the constructed subject knowledge.